-However, given you can choose fiber channel, Ethernet, or both, understanding which scenario best fits your environment requires careful consideration.
+However, given you can choose fibre channel, Ethernet, or both, understanding which scenario best fits your environment requires careful consideration.
 The following are vital points to consider when networking your next Dell PowerStore solution.

-Before diving deeper into fiber channel vs. Ethernet and the many network port options, you'll need to consider your network's overall performance.
+Before diving deeper into fibre channel vs. Ethernet and the many network port options, you'll need to consider your network's overall performance.
 Dell PowerStore relies on high network availability to deliver the best possible results.
 Therefore, you'll want your switch hardware between Dell PowerStore and its external clients to be redundant.
 To learn more about network redundancy, consult Dell's PowerStore Host Configuration guide in their documentation library.